Jean King: Lieutenant Governor of Hawaii (1978–1982)

+1982 Hawaii gubernatorial campaign

+After one term as Lieutenant Governor, King challenged Ariyoshi in the 1982 Democratic primary election for Governor.
+She lost with 105,969 votes to 127,906 votes for Ariyoshi, or 44.6 percent to 53.3 percent.
+After the election, King chose to retire from electoral politics.

 Death and legacy

 According to her granddaughter, King died at age 87 from pancreatic cancer on November 24, 2013.
 With the effort and strides that King made, she had been an influence for more women to run for political positions in Hawaii.
 Senator Mazie Hirono was one of the women who admired King and remembered her with "As the first person elected to the office of lieutenant governor, Jean helped paved the way for women, such as myself."
 Colleen Hanabusa recognized King as a female role model.

 In March 2016, Hawaiʻi Magazine ranked King in a list of the most influential women in Hawaiian history.